Aravind06-12/YouTube_Comment_Sentiment_Analyzer/README.md

 1.  **Scraping Comments**: Fetches YouTube comments for a given video using the YouTube Data API.
 2.  **Data Processing**: The comments are converted into a structured Pandas DataFrame for easier manipulation.
-3.  **Text Normalization**: Text data is cleaned by removing HTML tags and special characters, and by performing lemmatization.
-4.  **Sentiment Analysis**: The VADER sentiment lexicon is used to classify each comment as positive, negative, or neutral.
+3.  **Sentiment Analysis**: The VADER sentiment lexicon is used to classify each comment as positive, negative, or neutral.
-5.  **Visualization**: Pie and bar charts are generated to show the distribution of sentiment.
+4.  **Visualization**: Pie and bar charts are generated to show the distribution of sentiment.

 ## How to Run